bopith/DjangoProject/README.md

 # Django Project
 ## Overview

-This is a simple Django web application that provides a basic homepage and a to-do list functionality.
-Users can view the homepage and add, update, and mark tasks as completed on their to-do list.
+This simple Django web application provides a basic homepage and a to-do list.
+Users can view the homepage and their to-do list.

 - Homepage: Visit http://localhost:8000/ to access the homepage.
 - To-Do List: Visit http://localhost:8000/todos